coolsoftwaretyler/ogdenstudios.xyz/_posts/2019-1-30-how-do-i-deploy-a-rails-6-app-to-amazon-ec-2.md

 layout: post
 title:  "How do I Deploy a Rails 6 app to Amazon EC2?"
 tags: [blog, tutorial, rails, aws]
-description: "A step-by-step instruction (with pictures and code snippets) to creating a blank Rails 6 app and deploying it to an Amazon AWS EC2 instance."
+description: "A step-by-step tutorial for creating a blank Rails 6 app and deploying it to an Amazon AWS EC2 instance."
 ---

 ## Why I wrote this blog post

 I've been building Rails apps for some time now.
-On some projects, I've been fortunate enough to have a DevOps team to take care of production deploys to AWS.
-For smaller, personal projects, I've been mostly relying on [Heroku](https://heroku.com) to deploy.
+I've been mostly relying on [Heroku](https://heroku.com) to for my deploys.

 I love Heroku.
 They make an excellent product, and it's great for quick prototypes and small hobby servers.
 But for more involved projects, the cost and lack of control don't work for me.
 I figured it was time to start managing my own infrastructure.

-I decided to learn how to deploy to EC2, and wrote this blog along the way.

 Additionally, the [Ruby on Rails 6 beta](https://edgeguides.rubyonrails.org/6_0_release_notes.html) just came out, and I wanted to spin up a demo project and check it out.

-Seemed like deploying a shiny new Rails 6 project to an EC2 instance is a great way for me to level up, and I figured I could help others do the same and increase my own understanding by writing a blog post.
+Writing the blog post helped me to learn and solidify my understanding of what all goes into taking a Rails 6 beta project from 0 to AWS, and I hope you find it helpful as well.

 ## Who should read this blog post